rootscript/forHumans-whoWant2Code/-elm-forHumans/day05-elm-first-impressions.md

 - this section was meant to be about the parts I Like, but I guess that the bad parts just muddy the water & obscure the good.
 Maybe I will continue in a few days, getting out all the bad parts of the learning Elm environment, before I can concentrate on the good bits. :o)
 - Well I guess that we all understand that it is an evolving language, and with each change there will always be a subsequent period of turmoil; it would be interesting to read up on how other fastly involving languages have deal or not dealt with those circumstances.

+###What can I suggest that might help?
+- Build an Elm language documentation site that allow users to circle / underline parts of code examples or the explanatory text, and be able to added inline comments explaining the parts they don't understand.
+- Have a list ( like awesome-lists ) where the community can link to articles / tutorials scattered on the internet, that are out of date.
+Then message the authors, kindly requesting them to update or at least clearly mark the version of Elm used is not current.
+- Get more new to Elm & new to programming people to proof read the documentation & examples.
+- Encourage people to create snippets that are well titled, rather than just chat wishing messages that will get lost in Slack over time.
+There must be a way to save all the valuable bits of information from all the helpful members of the community.
+Also the frequency of questions in the Slack channels are a good indication of where the documentation ( or the awareness of the relevant documentation, or the ability to find that information ) is lacking.
+- Greatly improve the search function on the Elm documentation website.
+- Get the docs published to different formats, like community contributed Dash docsets.
+- Youtube video series on how to build up applications in Elm, rather than just conference videos.
+Daily drip is a good example, one 5 mins video a day ( obviously stating which version of Elm is being used in every video ).
+- Have the Elm version in every code example as a comment.
+- Ask the community what types of applications that they would like to build in Elm.
+- Encourage & facilitate users to screen share, hangout, have live coding sessions, we really aren't advancing the user base by just using written words.
+Can you imaging a modern classroom where pupils didn't talk and were only allowed to read from books.

 ###End of day 5 - trying to get started with Elm